Pirmayr/Run2/Commands.md

 **Remarks**

-if the object is a list or can be converted to an array, the proper tail is returned, otherwise the object is converted to a string and its tail is returned
+if the object is a list, an array, or can be converted to an array, the proper tail is returned, otherwise the object is converted to a string and its tail is returned

 **Examples**